halfhp/ScalaSpringExperiment/README.md

 about it.

 # Future Improvements
-Things I now know how to do right, that I did not include in this example, or did badly.
+## Things I know how to do but have not gotten around to

-## Async -> IO conversions in Rest controllers
+### Async -> IO conversions in Rest controllers
 TODO

-## Fleshed Out DAO
-TODO

-## More Unit & Integration Test Examples
+## Things I dont know how to do yet
 TODO